Back to Blog

 Learn how to identify human-authored content and support real creators in an era of AI-generated writing.

 Each day, millions of people worldwide spend hours consuming material created by others.
-Reading daily newspapers, managing emails, checking newsletters, skimming articles, scrolling through social media feeds and then settling down at night to get stuck into a novel, most of us spend a large part of our day consuming words without ever questioning who, or what, created them.
+Reading daily newspapers, managing emails, checking newsletters, skimming articles, scrolling through social media feeds and then settling down at night to get stuck into a novel.
+Most of us spend a large part of our day consuming words without ever questioning who, or what, created them.

 Until recently, that question never needed to be asked.
 Whether what we are reading is human writing or AI-generated content was never something readers had to consider.
 Today, it is.